IAmJonoBo/Prometheus/Next Steps.md

    scoping is ongoing.
 - Coverage currently 84% (target ≥85%); additional ingestion and monitoring tests needed to raise the baseline.
-- Baseline QA commands (pytest, ruff, pyright, pip-audit, poetry build) blocked locally until wheelhouse dependencies are rehydrated without public PyPI access; rerun once refreshed artefacts are available.
+- Baseline QA commands require wheelhouse refresh; pytest and poetry build run, but ruff and pyright fail due to missing dependencies bundled in the offline artefacts.
+- Wheelhouse currently only holds metadata files; numpy wheel missing for Python 3.13 prevents bootstrap install.
+- Security gate (`pip-audit`) is blocked until the binary is packaged or an approved offline scanner is provided.